Dosage Form: injection

 - Ergot alkaloids, such as methylergonovine maleate

-- Centrally-acting sympatholytic agents, such as guanfacine or reserpine
+- Centrally acting sympatholytic agents, such as reserpine, guanfacine.

 USE IN SPECIFIC POPULATIONS

 There are no adequate or well-controlled studies with Phenylephrine Hydrochloride Injection in pregnant women, nor have animal reproduction studies been conducted.
 Published studies in normotensive pregnant rabbits report early onset labor, increased fetal lethality, and adverse placental effects with subcutaneous phenylephrine administration during gestation at doses approximately 1.9-times the total daily human dose.
 Published studies in normotensive pregnant sheep report decreased uterine blood flow and decreased PaO2 in the fetus with intravenous phenylephrine administration during late gestation at doses less than and similar to the human dose.
 It is not known whether phenylephrine hydrochloride, can cause fetal harm when administered to a pregnant woman.
 Phenylephrine Hydrochloride Injection, should be given to a pregnant woman only if the potential benefit justifies the potential risk to the fetus.

 Labor and Delivery

 The most common maternal adverse reactions reported in published studies of phenylephrine use during neuraxial anesthesia during Cesarean delivery include nausea and vomiting, bradycardia, reactive hypertension, and transient arrhythmias.
 Phenylephrine, when administered during labor or delivery, does not appear to alter either neonatal Apgar scores or umbilical artery blood-gas status.